AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Vector Database

 During APM inference, we replace the Contrastive Alignment with the Contrastive Retrieval (see Fig. \ref{fig:supp_fig_enc_dec_arch}) to identify the semantically most similar sentences to the anatomical object tokens $\hat{\mathrm{O}}_A$.
 These retrieved sentences represent the most probable observations for each anatomical object and thus provide important contextual information for downstream descriptive tasks in $\mathcal{LM}$, as discussed in ablations.

 The vector database, denoted as $\mathcal{V}_{DB}$, stores all unique sentences associated with each anatomical object from the validation set of the Chest-ImaGenome dataset.
 For every object in an image, we construct a concise descriptive sentence using the corresponding phrases and attributes given in the original dataset (example sentence: “Right lower lung shows pleural effusion and atelectasis”).
 To build $\mathcal{V}_{DB}$, we first compile the set of unique sentences for each anatomical object.
 Each sentence is then encoded using the sentence encoder $\mathcal{S}$ and the trained projection head $\mathcal{P}_S$, producing $s$-dimensional embeddings (see Fig. 2 for $\mathcal{P}_S$).
 These embeddings, along with their corresponding sentences, are stored as key–value pairs in $\mathcal{V}_{DB}$, with a distinct sub-database allocated to each anatomical object.
 Consequently, $\mathcal{V}_{DB}$ comprises $N$ independent sub-databases.
+The full distribution for the size of each anaomical object database is shown in Fig. \ref{fig:rag_db_dist}.

 The compact nature of both the embeddings and the sentences ensures that $\mathcal{V}_{DB}$ remains lightweight, enabling efficient retrieval at inference time.
 During inference, a similarity search is performed between each anatomical object token $\hat{\mathrm{O}}_A^i$ and the sentence embeddings within the corresponding sub-database of $\mathcal{V}_{DB}$, thereby retrieving the most relevant descriptive sentences for each object.
 These sentences are then passed to $\mathcal{LM}$ using a multimodal prompt template shown in Fig. \ref{fig:fig_multimodal_prompt}, where they provide important contextual information about each anatomy.